 While not much has changed in our obsession with the rich and famous, there is one major difference in where we stand today – the playing field has been levelled dramatically.

-With the rise of super fast internet communication, it’s much easier to catch the eye than it was even 10 years ago, let alone 100 or 1000.
+With the rise of social media and the internet in general, it’s much easier to catch the eye than it was even 10 years ago, let alone 100 or 1000.

 So, basically, if you’ve always craved the limelight, there’s no better time to become a celebrity!